 Those results were eerily similar to Dr. Newton’s 2013 findings in a small group of ME/CFS patients.
 Newton used the Valsalva maneuver instead of the tilt table test to stress her patients, but also found reduced cerebral blood flows she believed were likely associated with hyperventilation and reduced CO2 levels.
 To make matters worse, dropping blood pH levels triggered the “Bohr effect”, which reduced CO2 levels further.

 The kicker was that Newton was able to link the constricted brain blood flows – not to a primary brain problem or blood pooling – but to increased acidity in the blood (decreased blood pH) caused by energy production problems in the muscles.

-It’s intriguing that Vermeulen’s conclusion that the reduced aerobic metabolism found was probably caused by problems with oxygen delivery and its result, stagnant hypoxia.
+Vermeulen also concluded that the reduced aerobic metabolism he found was probably caused by problems with oxygen delivery and its result – stagnant hypoxia.
 Natelson similarly concluded that low blood flows were responsible for the twenty percent drop in aerobic capacity he found in people with ME/CFS.

 Both suggest that energy production problems in ME/CFS are more likely caused by delivery issues; e.g. blood vessel problems, than due to problems with producing energy at the cellular level.